-- Enhancing residential placements within communities by avoiding the placement of individuals with developmental disabilities into institutions. - Promoted collaboration with parent groups to identify residential needs throughout the state. - Continue to work with County transportation coordinators statewide to assure bus routes are meeting the needs of individuals with developmental disabilities so they can utilize generic services to access their community. - Educated Legislators, City and County Council members, and Mayors about transportationand housing needs of individuals with disabilities. - Worked with the Kauai Bus to find out why people prefer paratransit over fixed route services - Worked with Rural Health Association to assist in getting individuals intellectual and or developmental disabilities psychiatry services
+- Enhancing residential placements within communities by avoiding the placement of individuals with developmental disabilities into institutions. - Promoted collaboration with parent groups to identify residential needs throughout the state. - Continue to work with County transportation coordinators statewide to assure bus routes are meeting the needs of individuals with developmental disabilities so they can utilize generic services to access their community. - Educated Legislators, City and County Council members, and Mayors about transportation and housing needs of individuals with disabilities. - Worked with Rural Health Association to assist in getting individuals intellectual and or developmental disabilities psychiatry services - Worked with the Governor's Coordinator on Homelessness regarding Housing legislation as well as how to address our populations housing needs. - Joined the Hawai'i Housing Affordability Coalition (HiHAC)